michelleconville/under-the-sea/README.md

 ![Colour Palette](assets/images/readme-images/under-the-sea-colours.png)

+Light Cian is used throughout the site, mainly on the navigation bar and the font colour.
+Gunmetal is use for the game cards and the buttons.
+The other colours are sprinkled througout the website.

 ### Fonts
 The fonts used are Montserrat and Hind.
 Montserrat is used for the logo and the headers and Hind for the rest of the website.